TwoRingSoft/Pippin/README.md

 ## Testing

+`rake test`

-Files under Tests/ are brought into the Pippin `test_spec`.
-These are brought into the PippinTests Xcode project to run as unit tests.
-This is automated in `rake test`.
+Files under Pippin/Tests/ are declared in Pippin's `test_spec`, and likewise for PippinTesting.
+These are brought into the Pippin Xcode project to run as unit tests using the Podfile's `testspecs` declaration.

-An integration smoke test can be run with `rake smoke_test`.
-This generates an Xcode project for each subspec, in each of Swift and Objective-C, to try building after `pod install` with the appropriate subspec written into its Podfile.
+Also runs an integration smoke test, which generates an Xcode project for each subspec, in each of Swift and Objective-C, to try building after `pod install` with the appropriate subspec written into its Podfile.
 Each project is deposited under `PippinTests/SmokeTests`. `PippinTests/` also contains the template project source code in `ObjcApp/` and `SwiftApp/`, plus the template Podfile.

 ## Contributing